fsuri/Pequin-Artifact/RunningExperiments.md

 #### 8. **CockroachDB (CRDB)**:

+> :warning: To run CRDB please switch to branch 'CRDB'.
+CockroachDB on the branch 'main' is deprecated.

 > **NOTE**: CRDB incurs higher query processing overhead compared to Peloton and Postgres.
 To alleviate it's CPU bottleneck, we allow CRDB to scale horizontally across 6 shards.
 Shard management in CRDB (i.e. how data is partitioned and where it is placed) is mostly automatic, and may reconfigure itself throughout an experiment.
 To account for this, we run CRDB experiments with a high warmup time (long enough for the performance to converge).
 We note, however, that regardless CRDB exhibits fairly volatile performance.
 We further find, that for low load (few clients) latency is noticeably higher than under load; we thus opted omit results for low load configurations.